Heart, Vascular & Thoracic Institute (Miller Family) Outcomes

 Lower Extremity Percutaneous Interventional Procedures: Overall In-Hospital Mortality

-In 2018, Cleveland Clinic's overall in-hospital mortality rate was 0.5% among patients who had percutaneous interventional procedures as treatment for peripheral artery disease.
+In the current year, Cleveland Clinic's overall in-hospital mortality rate was 0.45% among patients who had percutaneous interventional procedures as treatment for peripheral artery disease.